HDX RealTime Media Engine

 You can configure Citrix Workspace app to use email-based account discovery.
 When configured, users enter their email address rather than a server URL during initial Citrix Workspace app for Android installation and configuration.
 Citrix Workspace app for Android determines the Citrix Gateway or StoreFront server associated with the email address based on Domain Name System (DNS) Service (SRV) records and then prompts the user to log on to access their hosted applications, desktops, and data.

-Email-based account discovery is not supported if Citrix Workspace app is connecting to a Web Interface deployment.
+Email-based account discovery is not supported if Citrix Workspace app is connected to a Web Interface deployment.

 Provide users with a provisioning file